aryanmathur1911/jupy/README.md

 It sets up:
 - A new project folder (or uses current folder).
 - A Python virtual environment.
 - Installs common data science packages.
+- Asks if you want to launch a notebook in vscode or a jupyter notebook in browser.
-- Launches **Jupyter Notebook** automatically in the environment.
+- Launches **Jupyter Notebook** automatically in the environment according to your choice.

 ---